-The digital landscape is now about paying more attention to user privacy across the web, which means tech giants like Apple, Google, Meta and others are making changes to protect users as they interact online by stripping away the tracking and data collection marketers have relied on for the past several years.
-While it’s been a slow burn for this to migrate through the U.S. market, the biggest push to date came in spring 2021, when Apple rolled out iOS14.
+The digital landscape is now about paying more attention to user privacy across the web.
+This means tech giants like Apple, Google, Meta and others are making changes to protect users as they interact online.
+They are doing this by stripping away the tracking and data collection marketers have relied on for years.
+This process has been a slow burn for this to migrate through the U.S. market.
+The biggest push to date came in spring 2021, when Apple rolled out iOS14.

 The update provided users a choice they never had before – control of their own information and viewing habits.
 Users now have to opt-in to allow their data to be collected, which many initially declined.
-However, each of the different tech companies have developed their own unique methods to work around the obstacles so they can continue to offer advertising options to marketers.
+However, each of the different tech companies have developed their own unique methods to work around the obstacles.
+This allows them to continue to offer advertising options to marketers.

 So, what does that mean for your digital marketing agency and the ability to develop lead generation?